kjell/mcn-2020-git-haiku/index.md

-White cloud of mist
+A owner of the old thatched hut
-visit the ancestral grave
+Heron's cry
-are darkened
+How soon it must die.